 - Many of the physical skills needed when moulding fondant and creating detailed toppers help strengthen muscles in students’ hands and fingers.

 - Tasks such as holding a decorating tool, rolling and kneading fondant, cutting and shaping all contribute to developing fine-motor skills and hand-eye coordination.

-- All five of our senses are stimulated as we let students explore ingredients and equipment, to engage in sensory learning experience.
+- All five of our senses are stimulated as we let students explore ingredients and equipment, to engage in the sensory learning experience.

 Emotional and Social Development

-- Help to build confidence and sense of achievement in providing a social activity in an informal and safe environment.
+- Help to build confidence and a sense of achievement in providing a social activity in an informal and safe environment.